 Osteomyelitis can be acute (sudden onset) or chronic (waxing and waning over an extended period of time).
 The most common symptoms include lameness and pain.
 Other symptoms may include:

 - Swelling around the affected area

 - Draining tracts

-- Pus may ooze from soft tissue surrounding the area
+- Pus may ooze from soft tissues surrounding the area

 - Muscle atrophy (wasting)

 - Swollen and painful joints close to the affected area